FabianGrosze/QSim/doku/docmd/konsumenten.md

-Konsumenten {#lnk_konsumenten}
+Consumers {#lnk_konsumenten}
 ===========

-Die durch [Primärproduzenten](\ref lnk_primaer) aufgebaute Biomasse wird durch die nächste trophische Ebene, die Konsumenten aufgenommen und verarbeitet.
+Biomass that is produced by [primary producers](\ref lnk_primaer) is consumed by the next trophic level, taken up and processed by the consumers.

-In QSim sind verschiedene Konsumenten-Gruppen implementiert.
+Within QSim different consumers are implemented.
-Diese sind:
+These are:
 - \subpage lnk_rotatorien
 - \subpage lnk_corophium
 - \subpage lnk_dreissena
-- Das Module der heterotrophen Nanoflagellaten \subpage lnk_hnf ist zur Zeit abgeschaltet
+- The module of heterotrophic nanoflagellates \subpage lnk_hnf is currently switched off

-aus Datei konsumenten.md
+Text source: konsumenten.md